CH3105: Techniques and Methods in Chemistry

 Outline Description of Module

 The module develops a range of skills essential for the chemistry undergraduate.
-General laboratory methods, fundamental methods of calculation in chemistry and mathematical methods are covered in lectures.
-There are also sessions covering issues related to careers.
+Fundamental scientific concepts, general laboratory methods, fundamental methods of calculation in chemistry and mathematical methods are covered in lectures.

 On completion of the module a student should be able to